andpersand/how_tu/IRC/README.md

 On the OFTC webchat page, you'll be asked to enter a nickname and any channels you want to connect to.

 Pick any nickname you'd like to use, and enter a channel in the channel box.
-If you don't know any channels, you can enter #oftc for now.
+If you don't know any channels, you can find a list of channels on the OFTC network here: http://irc.netsplit.de/channels/?net=OFTC

+Or, you can just enter #oftc for now.
 This is the OFTC support channel.

 Click 'Connect' to connect to the channel.